 Getting your child returned to New Zealand

 What can I do if my child has already been taken overseas?

 If a child has been wrongfully taken from New Zealand or kept overseas, the government may be able to help a parent apply to have their child returned to New Zealand under an international treaty called the Hague Convention on the Civil Aspects of International Child Abduction.
 The other country must be one that, like New Zealand, has signed this Convention.

 The aim of the convention is to ensure that a child who has been abducted or wrongfully kept in a country is returned as quickly as possible to the country where the child usually lives.

 Note: The convention only applies to countries that have signed and accepted the convention.
 These are called contracting states.
 A central authority is established in each contracting state to deal with applications for the return of children taken to or from that country.
 The Chief Executive of the Ministry of Justice is the central authority for New Zealand.
 A person wishing to apply to have their child returned should act quickly, by contacting the Hague Convention Advisor at the Ministry of Justice.
-(See “Other resources” at the end of this chapter.)
+(See “Where to go for more support” at the end of this chapter.)

 When can I apply under the Hague Convention to have my child returned?